systemlibrary/systemlibrary-common-episerver/README.md

 - &gt;= Episerver 12

 ## Latest Version
-- 6.1.0.1
+- 6.1.0.3
-- New custom dijits: Message, BoxSelection and JsonEdit
+- New dijits: Message, BoxSelection, JsonEdit
-- New property list of T?
-Simply create a new [PropertyDefinitionTypePlugIn(Description = "...", GUID = "...")] class TProperty : IListProperty&lt;Car&gt;
+- Cleaned up the "built-in" css file that loads in "Edit Mode"
 - Updated latest dependencies
+- Updated documentations and sample code for most public methods and properties and classes

 ## Description
 A library of classes, methods and dijits for every .NET &gt;= 6 episerver web application